CodeYourFuture/curriculum/content/js2/blocks/assembly/index.md

 ```

 {{<note type="activity" title="Run it">}}
 Try re-running the code above with the additional log.
-What does this
+What does this tell you?
 {{</note>}}